 As she spoke to me, I was marveling at the Lord’s goodness and care in the midst of madness.
 He had filled both of us through the Holy Spirit and moved us both out to serve Him.
-What kind of God is this who makes these things happen!?!
+What kind of God is this?…and He MAKES IT HAPPEN!
 My head was nearly spinning at the wonder of this mighty God!
-Later, I would see this woman in a story by my photojournalist friend, Ken Alexander.
-She was speaking to the migrants on a bullhorn in a photograph.

-I had photos to take for Him, so the woman and I prayed together about our journeys and gave thanks.
-We looked at each other with amazement.
+I had photos to take for Him, so we prayed together about our journeys and gave thanks.

 I later saw this woman in a story by my photojournalist friend, Ken Alexander.
 She was speaking to the migrants on a bullhorn.